csci265-team/HiddenFrame/documentation/design.md

 </details>

-#### Receiving user uploaded images to be uploaded to the image board and/or images to be embedded with a hidden message.
+#### Uploading images to the image board and/or images to be embedded with a hidden message.

 <details>
  <summary><code>POST</code> <code><b>/images/upload</b></code> <code>Upload an image to the image board as a general user</code></summary>